What is Financial Risk?

 - Subprime mortgage crisis.

-- It started from 2007 December with a fall in GDP by 4.3% and a rise in unemployment by 10%.
+- It started in December 2007 with a fall in GDP by 4.3% and a rise in unemployment by 10%.

-- High-risk loans granted to borrowers with less credit score and poor credit history.
+- High-risk loans are granted to borrowers with lower credit scores and poor credit histories.

-- From 2000-2005 due to the housing boom in the United States, many lenders want to capitalize on rising home prices.
+- From 2000-2005 due to the housing boom in the United States, many lenders wanted to capitalize on rising home prices.

-- As a result, many financial institutions took risky mortgages in bulk from buyers with poor credit history known as mortgage-backed securities.
+- As a result, many financial institutions took risky mortgages in bulk from buyers with poor credit histories, known as mortgage-backed securities.

-- Freddie Mac(Federal Home loan and mortgage corporation) declared inability to buy further Mortgage-backed securities.
+- Freddie Mac(Federal Home loan and mortgage corporation) declared its inability to buy other Mortgage-backed securities.

-- As a result, there is no market available for a mortgage to sell and recover the investment in such high-risk loans many firms started on a path of bankruptcy as resulted in price decline in the real estate market and no way to recover the investment.
+- As a result, there is no market available for a mortgage to sell and recover the investment in such high-risk loans; many firms started on a path to bankruptcy, resulting in a price decline in the real estate market and no way to recover the investment.

-- Because of the fall in housing prices, many borrowers realized that their home has much less value than the loan amount.
+- Because of the fall in housing prices, many borrowers realized that their homes had much less value than the loan amount.

-- Many homeowners started to default on their loans and since there is a lack of buyers in such market houses prices continue to fall further resulting in a rise in a number of defaults from homeowners and no way to recover such loans for financial institutions.
+- Many homeowners started to default on their loans.
+Since there is a lack of buyers in such a market, prices continue to fall further, resulting in a rise in the number of defaults from homeowners and no way to recover such loans for financial institutions.

-- Like a snowball effect on the economy even when Dow Jones crossed 14000 for the first time, it was not able to maintain that level and over next 18 months, it falls more than 6500 points, which resulted in a loss of investment for many Americans who invested a large portion of their life savings in the stock market.
-As a result credit market start to decline.
+- Like a snowball effect on the economy, even when Dow Jones crossed 14000 for the first time, it could not maintain that level.
+Over the next 18 months, it fell more than 6500 points, which resulted in a loss of investment for many Americans who invested a large portion of their life savings in the stock market; as a result, the credit market started to decline.

-- To take action against a fall in economy Federal Reserve in the US reduced target for interest rates to promote borrowing and unfreeze credit market.
+- To take action against a fall in the economy, Federal Reserve in the US reduced the target for interest rates to promote borrowing and unfreeze the credit market.

-- In February 2008 Economic Stimulus Act signed by U.S. President to encourage a certain amount of rebates to taxpayers with the intention of an increase in spending and increasing loan limit to promote home sales and boost the economy.
+- In February 2008 Economic Stimulus Act was signed by the US President to encourage a certain amount of rebates to taxpayers to increase spending and loan limits to promote home sales and boost the economy.

-- Investment banking giants like Bear Sterns and Lehman Brothers collapsed declaring bankruptcy as a result of the subprime mortgage crisis in 2008.
+- Investment banking giants like Bear Sterns and Lehman Brothers collapsed, declaring bankruptcy due to the subprime mortgage crisis in 2008.

-- Insurance giant American Insurance Group(AIG), which insured many such Mortgage-backed loans from various financial institution also faced trouble.
-But because of its asset qualities, the Fed agreed to lend further 85 billion dollars to AIG to manage its business.
+- Insurance giant American Insurance Group(AIG), which insured many such Mortgage-backed loans from various financial institutions, also faced trouble.
+But because of its asset qualities, the Fed agreed to lend additional 85 billion dollars to AIG to manage its business.

-- TARP(Troubled Asset Relief Program) allowed the US government $700 billion to buy such assets from companies, which are in trouble.
+- TARP(Troubled Asset Relief Program) allowed the US government $700 billion to buy such assets from companies in trouble.
 Such assets can be slowly sold in a market as the economy recovers.

-- Tarp Funds also used to bail out General Motors and Bank of America.
+- Tarp Funds were also used to bail out General Motors and Bank of America.

-- Second stimulus package announced by the US government in 2009 to promote spending on infrastructure, health care, energy, etc.
+- The US government announced the second stimulus package in 2009 to promote spending on infrastructure, health care, energy, etc.

-- Great Recession also created an impact in European countries resulting in default in bonds by Greece, Portugal, and Ireland with an expectation of bailout.
+- The Great recession also impacted European countries resulting in default in bonds by Greece, Portugal, and Ireland with an expectation of a bailout.

-- Countries were forced to take certain measures like rising in tax and cuts in social programs to avoid further defaults in debt.
+- Countries were forced to take specific measures like rising taxes and cuts in social programs to avoid further defaults in debt.

-- Great Recession in 2008 describes Financial Risk and its impact on Individual, Government and Global economy.
-If not managed properly such Risk creates a catastrophic result, which makes it hard for the economy to recover and forced the government to take certain measures through policy to avoid further dowfall.
+- The great recession in 2008 describes Financial Risk and its impact on individuals, government, and the Global economy.
+If not appropriately managed, such risk creates a catastrophic result, which makes it hard for the economy to recover and forces the government to take specific measures through policy to avoid further downfall.